shrija14/Multilingual-Deep-Neural-Math-Word-Problem-Solver/README.md

 - LAMP32K is prepared in LAMP32K.ipynb
 - LAMP32K is split in train,validation,test and postfix template preparation is in Split_Postfix.ipynb

-All generated files including the dataset and splits have been kept in Data folder.
+All generated files including the dataset and splits are provided in the data/ folder.

 Generator:
 The code in FirstStage/src contains the model that will generate equations.
 It can be run using the command